-The introduction begins on Page 2 of your manuscript.
+The introduction begins on Page 3 of your manuscript.

 - 1. Start this page by typing Introduction (centered, bold, first level of APA heading), then begin typing the section using normal (five space indented) paragraphs. - 2.
-The main purpose of this section is to give the reader a rationale for this work, this topic.
+The main purpose of this section is to tell the reader why you performed the study.
+This is the rationale.
 In other words, you have to inform the reader of your interest in the topic and indicate why it is important.
 Your autobiographical reasons are appropriate here.
 The Introduction should also contain the working definition of the topic and define any relevant terms.
-In addition, outline the structure of your paper, and include an introduction to any practical application documents that accompany it. - 3.
+In addition, outline the structure of your paper, and include an outline of any practical application documents that accompany it. - 3.
 Literature Review.
-If your paper is only a Literature Review, this is the main section of your paper.
-If you are doing a Practical Application this is one of two main sections.
+Since this study is a literature review of studies related to the topic, this section is the main section of your term paper.
 Call it Literature Review, bold, and center it.
 Start the section on the next line, indented five spaces. - 1.
-Sources.
-Follow the specifications above for the number of and type of sources needed. - 2.
-A Literature Review is organized by themes.
-Use the Levels of Heading from APA.
+About twelve sources are adequate, more are better.
+At least six of these should be scholarly empirical studies having to do with this topic.
+The others may be opinion pieces in popular journals. - 2.
+Organize by sections and see the Levels of Heading section in APA manual in sections 3.02 and 3.03.
 (You are already at the first level of heading bold and centered.
-Sub-headings are the second level of heading bold, left aligned, start the next sentence on the next line, indented five spaces). - 3.
+If you use sub-headings for this section, use the second level of heading bold, left aligned, start the next sentence on the next line, indented five spaces). - 3.
 You can find models for the APA style in the bibliography of this syllabus and in the reference list of your textbook. - 4.
 Discussion.
 After the literature review and its subsections, write Discussion, centered, bold, start the sentence on the next line, indented five spaces.
 Discuss the implications of your findings, including suggestions for instruction, curriculum, assessment, collaboration with others, and such.
 If you have a practical application portion, this section will be shorter, use it to talk through your working process in creating the application. - 5.
 Reference list.
 The Reference list only cites those sources cited.
 Call it References, centered, bold.
+See p.
+37, APA Manual, Section 2.11, and pp. 169-224, Ch.
+6-7.